 Using case studies of policy issues at the national, state, and local levels, this course introduces students to various techniques of policy analysis, research, and evaluation.
 Topics and case studies will change, but will include policy issues such as, education, public assistance, unemployment insurance, economic development, natural resource management, and the environment.
 Methods covered may include forecasting, multi-criteria analysis, decision analysis, economic impact analysis, cost benefit analysis, and simulation.
 Cr 3.

-This course examines human resource management in the public and nonprofit sectors.
-This course evaluates and synthesizes from a management perspective the theory and practice of strategically developing, utilizing and aligning human resources to improve the organizational culture, quality and outcomes of nonprofit, public and health organizations.
-Topics include the historical development of employment systems and the notion of work, the functions associated with personnel management (e.g., workforce planning and budgeting, recruitment, retention, selection, performance appraisal, compensation, training, and development) and considers contemporary human resource management issues such as strategic human resource management, downsizing and workforce reductions, benchmarking and knowledge management, as well as work-life balance issues, workforce demographics, and the impact of technology.
+This course examines human resource management and policies in the public and nonprofit sectors.
+This course evaluates and synthesizes from a management perspective the theory and practice of strategically developing, utilizing and aligning human resources to improve the organizational culture, quality and outcomes of nonprofit and public organizations.
+Topics include the development of employment systems and the notion of work, the policies and functions associated with personnel management, and considers contemporary human resource management and policy issues such as workforce development, equity and diversity, talent acquisition, knowledge management, artificial intelligence, work-life balance, and the impact of technology.
 Cr 3.

 PPM 633 Strategic Planning in the Public and Nonprofit Sectors

-PPM 639 Topics in Policy, Planning, and Management
+PPM 639 Topics in Public and Nonprofit Management